luislucianozurdogmailcom/hole_pattern_paper_repository/Hole Pattern/Concepts/Moore's Law.md

 # Moore's Law

-The moore's law is a concept developed by
+The Moore's law is a concept developed by